-Join Sean Adams for an in-depth discussion in this video Grid variations, part of Foundations of Layout and Composition.
+Join Sean Adams for an in-depth discussion in this video Grid variations, part of Graphic Design Foundations: Layout and Composition.

 Finding the right grid for the content is like dating.
 You need to look around, try a few out, let some go and commit to one.
 And, like the dating world, there are different types.
 One grid is just right for scholarly text, but not right for a dance club's website.
 Classic book grids are often the simplest one column grids.
 In this instance, the size of the column is defined not by the size of the book but by the amount of copy that fits on one line.